Union Jack flag icon Canada flag Canada Ireland flag Ireland

 A candle holder with multiple arms.

-A footed cup intended to hold a drink
+A footed cup intended to hold a drink.

-A holder for one or more candles, smaller than candlesticks and designed to be carried.
+A holder for one or more candles, smaller than candlesticks, and designed to be carried.

 A form of decoration where silver is raised and hammered to produce a design in relief.

-Process whereby enamel is poured into a design made with applied fields of wirework.
+A process whereby enamel is poured into a design made with applied fields of wirework.
 From the French for “partition”.

-The Sovereign’s head struck on all silverware, (some exclusions for small silver pieces).
+The Sovereign’s head struck on all silverware (some exclusions for small silver pieces).

 Base metal of copper or nickel coated in silver by electrolysis.